 Each bus promptly displays where they are headed, so it’s super easy to catch the correct one.
 This ride is usually around 20 minutes long.

 Disney’s Boardwalk is super easy to access from the Yacht Club and Beach Club Resorts.
 The Boardwalk is located right across the lake from the hotels and is a short 5-minute walk.

 This area of Disney World is one of our favorites, and its close proximity to the hotels is a huge perk to staying in the Beach Club/Yacht Club area.

 You would also need to drive or take the Disney shuttle bus to Disney Springs.
 This ride typically takes 20 minutes.

-Disney’s Beach Club Resort offers many fun activities for families visiting with kids.
+Disney’s Beach Club Resort and the Yacht Club offer many fun activities for families visiting with kids.

 The Beach Club and Yacht Club share an arcade that is located right by Stormalong Bay Pool.
 The arcade is full of fun video games and sports tables.

 Disney’s Beach Club and Yacht Club resort show nightly movies outside on the lawn or sand.